-Such a vision is realized in many Hungarian classrooms, where, historically, a strong and explicit emphasis is placed on problem solving, mathematical creativity, and communication.
-In this Hungarian approach, students learn concepts by working on problems with complexity and structure that promote perseverance and deep reflection.
+In many Hungarian mathematics classrooms, a strong and explicit emphasis is placed on problem solving, mathematical creativity, and communication.
+Students learn concepts by working on problems with complexity and structure that promote perseverance and deep reflection.
 These mathematically meaningful problems emphasize procedural fluency, conceptual understanding, logical thinking, and connections between various topics.

 In such a classroom, the teacher’s role is that of a motivator and facilitator.
 He provides encouragement and support as students engage with the task at hand.
 He offers guidance when a student is stuck and probes when clarification is needed.
 After the student investigation, the teacher highlights important ideas embedded in a concrete problem, and summarizes and generalizes their findings.
 In particular, the teacher’s summary makes sense and is meaningful, because students have had the experience of playing around with these ideas on their own before coming together to formalize them as a class.